 The beaches on the Central East coast are the closest to Walt Disney World, Universal and the Orlando attractions.
 Famous for the Kennedy Space Center, the area is called the Space Coast and boasts more public access points than any other community.
 Watch the cruise ships sail in or out from the coast at Cape Canaveral or catch a rocket launch over the ocean.
 Canaveral National Seashore is home to two federally designated nude or “naturalist” beaches on Playalinda and Apollo beaches for adults to enjoy.
 Cocoa Beach is one of the most popular beaches in central Florida and well-known for surfing with the world’s largest Ron Jon surf shop.

 Known as the gulf side, the beaches on Florida’s west coast boast sparkling clear blue water and gentle waves on the shores of the Gulf of Mexico.
 The beaches on Florida’s west coast have made many top ten lists.
 Clearwater and St. Pete Beach in particular is known for beautiful sunsets, soft sand, and tons of nightlife.
 Tarpon Springs is famous for its Greek heritage and sponge diving industry.
 Fort De Soto State Park features beautiful ecosystems from the beaches of the five islands to the mangroves, wetlands, and hammocks.
+Fort De Soto State Park also features one of the largest dog friendly beaches.
 Indian Rocks and Madeira beaches are known for being family friendly and good for kids.
 All of the beaches on the west coast are known for their stunning sunsets and bird watching.

 The beaches of South East Florida radiate luxury and upscale lifestyles with a Caribbean and Latin flair.
 The southern beaches boast warmer weather year round perfect for beach goers looking to enjoy the shore during the winter.
 The most popular beach in Florida, Miami Beach, is famous for the hot nightlife and lifestyles of the rich, famous, and beautiful.
 Haulover Beach in Miami is one of the most famous and oldest official nude beaches.
 More relaxed than Miami Beach, the long and wide boardwalks in Fort Lauderdale and Hollywood offer a more relaxed and family friendly atmosphere.
 Fort Lauderdale, also known as the Venice of North America has the most boats and yachts per area where water taxis and gondolas float down the many canals, and many water crafts enjoy the Atlantic Ocean.
 The Palm Beaches boast excellent diving and snorkeling off the beaches along the underwater snorkel trail – an artificial reef off Phil Foster Park in Riviera Beach.
 Named after the fish that swim freely off the beaches of South-East Florida, Pompano beach is known for great fishing.